iamsonukushwaha/iamsonukushwaha/README.md

 <br>

-open your terminal and type:
+Go to your terminal and type:
 <code>npx sonukushwaha</code>

 <br/>